sverweij/watskeburt/README.md

-By default this returns a regex that contains all changed files that could be source files in the JavaScript ecosystem (.js, .mjs, .ts, .tsx ...) that can be used in e.g. the `--focus` filter of dependency-cruiser:
+By default this returns a regex that contains all changed files that could be source files in the JavaScript ecosystem (.js, .mjs, .ts, .tsx ...) that can be used in e.g. the `--focus` and `--reaches` filters of dependency-cruiser.

 ```
 Usage: cli [options] [revision]